 Other laboratory findings that are seen in EAE are an elevated IgM, and the presence of T cells with a characteristic phenotype (CD3-CD4+).
 Eosinophils or their products are often observed in the skin when biopsies are taken, and imaging studies may show inflammation in the muscles of areas that are affected.
 Some patients are unable to tolerate the recurrent symptoms associated with pain, recurrent weight changes, and the impact on their quality of life and require treatment with glucocorticoids.
 No other medications have been formally studied in this rare disease.

-As with all hypereosinophilic syndromes, monitoring for development of other organ involvement or progression of disease is important.
+As with all hypereosinophilic syndromes, monitoring for the development of other organ involvement or progression of the disease is important.

 Episodic angioedema associated with eosinophilia.
 Gleich GJ, Schroeter AL, Marcoux JP, Sachs MI, O’Connell EJ, Kohler PF.
 Trans Assoc Am Physicians.
 1984;97:25-32.